 Effects on Behavior

 Gonadectomy effectively eliminates reproductive cycles and estrous behavior in females, which is probably the foremost benefit sought by pet owners that spay their bitch or queen.
 Having your pet spayed will also eliminate your home as a regular neighborhood attraction for roaming males looking for a good time.
-To convince yourself that these are substantive benefits, volunteer to take care of a Siamese queen while she is in heat.

 It must be admitted that males are a more common source of objectional behavior than females.
 Such behavior is a common cause for owners to relinquish their pets.
 Several studies have addressed the question of how castration affects behavior in dogs and cats.
 To summarize:

 Removal of the gonads eliminates or decreases the incidence of several diseases of reproductive and non-reproductive systems: